darcy95/php-seq/README.md

 php-seq is a Functional-Programming-Language-like linear data structure written in PHP.
 I am a fan of FPL (Functional Programming Language) ever since I learned OPAL in the university.
 This is a fun project to get some feel of an FPL in PHP.
-If you want to know about the beauty of FPL, check following sort examples.
+If you want to know about the beauty of an FPL, check following sort examples.

 # Usage examples